 Why Do Multi-Vehicle Pileups Happen in Rhode Island?

-Multi-vehicle crashes can happen any time drivers behave in a careless way behind the wheel or any time drivers break any of the rules of the road.
+Multi-vehicle crashes can happen any time drivers behave carelessly behind the wheel or break any of the rules of the road.
 However, certain conditions can increase the likelihood of a multi-vehicle wreck.
 These conditions include:

 - High traffic density

 - Drivers traveling close together, such as on major interstate routes like I-95

 - Narrow two-lane roads

 - Bad weather, especially slippery and icy roads.

 Speeding, tailgating, distracted driving, drowsy driving, and rubbernecking can all contribute to causing multi-vehicle wrecks.